How We Learn From Our Community

 It’s no secret that in order to figure out customers’ pain points, listening is paramount.
 But, truly listening to your customers/users requires more than just surveys and Google Analytics.
 At Josephine, “listening” happens in a million tiny ways, all day long.
-Granted, this approach can be time-consuming, but cultivating a learning mentality that’s powered by empathy, not just metrics, enables us to learn more than we ever could on our own.
+This approach can be time-consuming, but cultivating a learning mentality that’s powered by empathy, not just metrics, enables us to learn more than we ever could on our own.
 Here are a few of ways we get feedback:

 - We are in direct contact with many of our cooks and customers on a daily basis — not just with social media, but also through in-person visits, phone calls, and community potlucks.

 - Every meal on the platform is rated and reviewed.

 - Parents on the team serve as sounding boards for crafting reasonant messaging.